puleos/object-hash/readme.markdown

 ![testling](https://ci.testling.com/puleos/object-hash.png?v=0.2.0)

 Generate hashes from objects and values in node and the browser.
 Uses node.js crypo module for hashing.
 Supports sha1, md5 and many others (depending on the host os).

+* Provides a Hashtable implementation.
+* Supports a keys only option for grouping like objects with different values.

 ```
 var hash = require('object-hash');